Hertz Global Holdings: New technologies

 In 2000, Hertz introduced SiriusXM Satellite Radio to its North America rental fleet.

 In 2007, the company began testing hourly car rentals at three locations in New York City.
 It launched a global carsharing service under the name Connect by Hertz in December 2008, serving customers who paid a fee to rent cars by the hour in Park Ridge, New York, Orlando, London, Paris, and Sydney.
 Later branded as Hertz on Demand and Hertz 24/7, operation in the United States ceased in September 2015.

 In 2009, it began testing a photo system to record damage to its rental cars.

 It introduced ExpressRent kiosks at various rental locations in November 2011.
 This was the first introduction of large-scale car rental kiosks in the United States that used a live agent through video chat.

 The Green Collection

 Hertz launched its Green Collection of rental cars in September 2006.
 This fleet of environmentally friendly vehicles has included the Toyota Prius, Ford Fusion, Buick LaCrosse, Toyota Camry, and Hyundai Sonata.
-In the US vehicles within this group feature Environmental Protection Agency (EPA) highway fuel efficiency ratings of 28 miles per gallon-highway.
+In the US vehicles within this group feature Environmental Protection Agency (EPA) highway fuel efficiency ratings of 28 mpgus on the highway.
 Different models and different standards apply in other markets.
 The Green Collection was introduced in Singapore in 2014.